 The Savage God by A. Alvarez (1971)

 First came Durkheim the sociologist, and then Shneidman the psychologist.
 Now, A. Alvarez, a writer, poet, and literary critic, enters the discussion.
 Alvarez refers to suicide as a “closed world,” and he says about his own suicide attempt: “I had entered the closed world of suicide and my life was being lived for me by forces I couldn’t control.”
-He begins by considering Sylvia Plath and her suicide, and he later reveals much about his predicament and his parents’, both of whom attempted suicide as well.
-Alvarez occasionally reads like an extended Confessional poem, but more about Confessional poetry when I introduce Middlebrook’s Anne Sexton.
+He begins by considering Sylvia Plath and her suicide, and he later reveals much about his predicament and that of his parents’, both of whom attempted suicide as well.
+Alvarez occasionally reads like an extended Confessional poem, but more about Confessionalism when I introduce Middlebrook’s Anne Sexton.

 When neither high purpose nor the categorical imperatives of religion will do, the only argument against suicide is life itself.
 You pause and attend: the heart beats in your chest; outside, the trees are thick with new leaves, a swallow dips over them, the light moves, people are going about their business.